You are here

 Located above City Hall MRT Station and linked to Marina Square and Suntec City Mall via the Marina Link and One Raffles Link walkways is Raffles City Shopping Centre.
 The four-storey mall has a number of luxury stores including agnès b., Coach and Kate Spade, and Robinsons department store.

 A short walk away is Bugis Street, Singapore's largest street shopping location.
 With 600 concept stores offering a vast range of products, it has something for everyone.

 Linked to City Hall MRT Station is CityLink Mall, Singapore’s first underground mall.
 Another subterranean mall is Marina Bay Link Mall, situated directly below The Lawn @ Marina Bay and connected to the Raffles Place MRT Station through an underground pedestrian network.

 IMM, Singapore's largest outlet mall, is home to more than 90 outlet stores that offer up to 80 percent discounts all year round.
-Outlet stores include agnès b., Coach, Furla, Juicy Couture, Nike, Nine West, Sacoor and Under Armour.
+Outlet stores include agnès b., Coach, Furla, Juicy Couture, Kate Spade New York, Michael Kors, Nike, Sacoor and Under Armour.
 The mall is a 10-minute walk from Jurong East MRT Station via the J-walk sheltered pedestrian link bridge.

 One of Singapore’s most family-friendly malls, City Square Mall houses around 200 retail, dining, entertainment and lifestyle stores, and enrichment centres.
 Besides family-friendly facilities such as diaper-changing stations and parents/nursing rooms, the mall also offers parents complimentary use of its baby strollers and kiddy carts.
 Its 49,000sqft urban park City Green has an eco-playground, complete with swings and wheelchair-friendly merry-go-round, where families can enjoy some outdoor fun while shopping.